stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.rst

 * \+ one injection point per dependency
 * +/- its hard to distinguish between mandatory and optional dependencies
+* \- no defined way how to inject "MyClass" into the code
+* \- hard to distinguish between mandatory and optional dependency
 * \- consumer has to be very honest to inject all dependencies

 ----